drkvogel/bb-quizzes/doc/matrix/matrix-doc.md

     middleHWRatio = 1.125

     # what innerWidth of .gridContainer would create targetMiddleHeight?
-    targetMiddleWidth = targetMiddleHeight * middleHWRatio [1.125]
+    targetMiddleWidth = targetMiddleHeight * middleHWRatio

-    # set these margins on .gridContainer to make the targetWidth and targetHeight
+    # set margins on .gridContainer to achieve targetWidth and targetHeight
     margins = (window.width - widthExtra) / 2
 ```